nicholaskeytholeong/splunk-storm-mobile-analytics/android/README.md

 #Using this logging library with Android app
 - Create a Splunk Storm account
 - Move splunkstormmobileanalytics.jar into the libs directory of your Android mobile app project
-- Connect to SplunkStorm in the main activity of the app
+- Connect to SplunkStorm in the main activity of the app to send events via API

 ```java
 protected void onCreate(Bundle savedInstanceState) {